 Last years WA Goes Big was my first as I couldn’t get down to Bussleton the year before.
 It was amazing and I’m all for helping to make it bigger and better this year.

-John has been caching since 2005 with Sue joining in some time later.
-We were introduced to caching by a family member, BelKen, and the very first cache found was a Geocaching Australia Cache called 'Blair Witch' located out in a small pocket of pines in the middle of the wandoo forest east of Perth.
+John has been caching since 2005.
+John was introduced to caching by a family member, BelKen, and the very first cache found was a Geocaching Australia Cache called 'Blair Witch' located out in a small pocket of pines in the middle of the wandoo forest east of Perth.

 John has cached everywhere in Australia except for Tasmania and due mainly to work commitments only found about 1,000 caches in the first five years to 2010 but become more 'obsessed' after that and found 9,000 in the second 5 years to date.

-John has now driven to 3 Mega events on the east coast with Sue flying in for the Queensland Mega event held in 2015.
+John has now been to 4 Mega events on the east coast.

-John was asked in April 2013 by 'theUmp' to become a volunteer reviewer and now is a volunteer reviewer for Western Australia and the Northern Territory as well as reviewing the 'Updated coordinates' and 'Needs Archiving' logs for all of Australia.
+John was asked in April 2013 by 'theUmp' to become a volunteer reviewer and now is a volunteer reviewer for Western Australia and the Northern Territory.

 Hi, I'm M4YB also go by Maddy.
 I started geocaching in the Spring of 2013, after seeing a feature on it on the SBS french news.
 Had heard about it a few years before but only having a non-smart phone I did not want to outlay the $'s on a GPS in fear my interest may not last.